 Adapted from Setting the Standard for Project Based Learning: A Proven Approach to Rigorous Classroom Instruction, by John Larmer, John Mergendoller, Suzie Boss (ASCD 2015).
 This post is also available as a downloadable article.

-It’s encouraging that Project Based Learning is becoming popular, but popularity can bring problems.
-Here at the Buck Institute for Education, we’re concerned that the recent upsurge of interest in PBL will lead to wide variation in the quality of project design and classroom implementation.
+It’s encouraging that Project Based Learning has become popular, but popularity can bring problems.
+Here at PBLWorks, we’re concerned that the recent upsurge of interest in PBL will lead to wide variation in the quality of project design and classroom implementation.

 If done well, PBL yields great results.
 But if PBL is not done well, two problems are likely to arise.
 First, we will see a lot of assignments and activities that are labeled as “projects” but which are not rigorous PBL, and student learning will suffer.
 Or, we will see projects backfire on underprepared teachers and result in wasted time, frustration, and failure to understand the possibilities of PBL.
-Then PBL runs the risk of becoming another one of yesterday’s educational fads – vaguely remembered and rarely practiced.
+In either scenario, PBL runs the risk of becoming another one of yesterday’s educational fads – vaguely remembered and rarely practiced.

-To help teachers do PBL well, we created a comprehensive, research-informed model for PBL – a “gold standard” to help teachers, schools, and organizations to measure, calibrate, and improve their practice.
+So, in order to help teachers do PBL well, we created a comprehensive, research-informed model for PBL – a “gold standard” to help teachers, schools, and organizations to measure, calibrate, and improve their practice.
 This term is used in many industries and fields to indicate the highest quality process or product.
-Our conception of Gold Standard PBL has three parts: 1) Student Learning Goals (in the center of the diagram below) 2) Essential Project Design Elements (shown in the red sections of the diagram), and 3) Project Based Teaching Practices (which we explain elsewhere).
+Our conception of Gold Standard PBL has three parts: 1.
+Student Learning Goals (in the center of the diagram) 2.
+Essential Project Design Elements (shown in the seven sections of the diagram), and 3.
+Project Based Teaching Practices (which we explain elsewhere).